Frequently Asked Questions

 Modulation

-Yes, we offer corresponding laser drivers with a modulation input (SMA connector) to modulate the laser diode current.
+Yes, we offer laser drivers with a modulation input (SMA or SMB connector) to modulate the laser diode current.
 Modulating the laser current enables lasers frequency and amplitude modulation.
 This is useful, e.g., for spectroscopy and FMCW (frequency-modulated continuous-wave) technology.

-The modulation amplitude is physically limited by the laser cavity FSR, which is typically about 4 GHz.
-To avoid mode hops during modulation, we recommended limiting the modulation signal for a slightly smaller modulation range.
+The modulation bandwidth is imposed by the electronic driver.
+Our drivers have a typical 3-dB modulation bandwidth of a few Mhz.
+The modulation amplitude is limited by the laser cavity FSR, which is typically a few GHz.
+To avoid mode hops during modulation, we recommend modulation up to ~1 GHz.

 Tuning